microsoft/ivy/language.md

 ## Safety and invariant conjectures

 A program is *safe* if the environment cannot call it in any way that causes an assertion to be false.
-There are various way to use assertions to specify desired safety properties of a program.
+There are various ways to use assertions to specify desired safety properties of a program.
 A simple one is to add a test action that asserts some property of the program state.
 In the client/server example above, we might specify that no